Best Practices in Birth Control Education Online Course

 - School Nurses

-After this session participants will be able to:
+After this online course participants will be able to:

 - Incorporate a “Tiered Effectiveness” approach and “Reproductive Life Planning” into birth control group education and one-on-one counseling